duderstadt-lab/mars-docs/examples/dynamic_fret.md

 The [dataset](https://doi.org/10.5281/zenodo.6659531) contains ten separate image sequences each representing a different field of view from the same sample.
 Imaging was conducted on a micro-mirror TIRF microscope with a dual view using [Micro-Manager 2.0](https://micro-manager.org/Version_2.0).
 The detection area of the camera is split in half, with each half displaying the signal from a different wavelength.
 In this way emission can be measured for two wavelengths at the same time and signal correlation is possible.
 In practice, for this dataset, this means that red emission is collected and shown on the top half, and the green emission on the bottom half of the image (figure 3).
 Furthermore, the dataset has two channels.
 One channel for red excitation (C=0) with a 637 nm laser and another for green excitation (C=1) with a 532 nm laser as denoted below by I<sub>emission|excitation</sub>.
 The intensities of peaks are integrated during analysis, used for corrections and the calculation of final E and S distributions.

 **The Analysis Procedure**
 This example was developed in a modular fashion to illustrate how workflows can be built using Mars and to simplify the process of customization for processing other FRET datasets.
 The workflow has two major phases.
 In the first phase, displayed below on the left, the emission peaks from the molecules are located and fluorescence intensity is integrated to generate Molecule Archives for donor only (DO), acceptor only (AO), and FRET populations.
-These are merged into one Molecule Archive that is used in phase two, displayed on the right, where a sequence of [groovy scripts provided in the mars-tutorials repository](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts) are used to process the merged Molecule Archive.
+These are merged into one Molecule Archive that is used in _Phase II_, displayed on the right, where a sequence of [groovy scripts provided in the mars-tutorials repository](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts) are used to process the merged Molecule Archive.
 This includes identification of bleaching positions, scoring intensity traces, and calculating correction factors.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/dynamic_FRET_workflow_overview.png' width='1000'></div>

-**Phase 1: Locate molecules and integrate fluorescence**
+**_Phase I_: Locate molecules and integrate fluorescence**
    * Identify the peaks (molecule locations) in the top and bottom regions.
    * Correlate the peaks in the top and bottom regions to find which molecules have only red emission (acceptor only, AO), only green emission (donor only, DO), or emission from both dyes (FRET).
    * Extract the intensity (I) vs. time (T) traces of all molecules and store this information in a Molecule Archive.
    * Tag the metadata record of each Molecule Archive with DO, AO, or FRET depending on the molecules selected and integrated.
-   * Merge all three of the Molecule Archives (DO, AO, and FRET) in preparation for phase 2.
+   * Merge all three of the Molecule Archives (DO, AO, and FRET) in preparation for _Phase II_.

-**Phase 2: Corrections, E and S calculation, kinetic analysis**
+**_Phase II_: Corrections, E and S calculation, kinetic analysis**
 1. Run the [add molecule tags](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_1_add_molecule_tags.groovy) groovy script.
 This script adds the tags on the metadata records (DO, AO, and FRET) to the corresponding molecule records.
 2. Run the [profile correction](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_2_profile_correction.groovy) groovy script.
 This script corrects for differences in the beam intensity across the field of view.
 3. Run the [find bleaching positions](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_3_find_bleaching_positions.groovy) groovy script.
 This script adds the donor and acceptor bleaching positions (T) to the molecule records.
 Evaluate the intensity traces and add the Accepted tag to passing molecules.